Kamigo6/Kamigo6/README.md

 🖥️ I’m currently learning ICT at HUST, VietNam 🖥️

-🚀 I'm also taking my internship as AI Intern at [FPT Software](https://fptsoftware.com/) 🚀
+🚀 I'm also taking my gap year (will return soon) 🚀

 💞️ I’m looking for new insights in Machine Learning/AI/Data Science/Data Engineer and I can share mine too 💞️